Fire Testing for Temporary Wall Cladding

 Where products are to be used in a wall >7m high, fire performance must be available to provide part of a compliance pathway.
 The ISO 5660.1 is one accepted method for showing compliance.
 The test apparatus (Cone Calirometer) throws a controlled amount of heat at a product sample for a certain time period and is able to accurately measure what happens, how fast, how hot, how much smoke etc. If you like to burn stuff like Ricky Baker, BRANZ has a video on YouTube here.

 So what’s our connection to this?
 Pro Clima has a peel and stick weathertightness membrane SOLITEX EXTASANA ADHERO® which is being commonly specified over a rigid substrate in buildings that sit outside NZS3604 and are classed as a temporary cladding (weathertightness) before being covered by a final cladding material.
 What we need to know is how will it perform in a fire.
 Will it ‘add significant fuel load’?

 The first round of data to share involves two fibre cement products with the peel and stick ‘ADHERO’ attached, both of these passed the requirements for ‘Peak heat release’ and ‘Total heat release’ when tested to ISO 5660.1 standard (cone calirometer).
 There is other available data related to our ADHERO product on its own including Flammability Index and this is stated in BRANZ Appraisal No. 989 (2017).

-Type A (non-combustible) external cladding has no restrictions at >7m high, within 1 metre of boundary (examples of non-combustible cladding are concrete, brick, steel, glass).
-The requirement of ‘limited combustibility’ cladding is to achieve a Peak heat release rate <100 kW/m², and Total heat release rate <25 MJ/m² during the ISO 5660.1 test.
+Type A external cladding has no restrictions at >7m high, within 1 metre of boundary.
+The requirement of ‘limited combustibility’ cladding is to achieve a Peak Heat Release rate <100 kW/m², and Total Heat Release rate <25 MJ/m² during the ISO 5660.1 test.

 James Hardie’s RAB (6mm) with ADHERO